 Carnival Fantasy: The Cabins

 It bears repeating, the cabins on the Carnival Fantasy are tiny!
 They don’t offer a sitting area or much storage.
 They don’t have blow dryers, AND they only have one outlet!
-I was astounded by that and called housekeeping to make sure I just couldn’t find the other outlets.
+To make sure I hadn’t missed them, I called housekeeping to ask where the outlets were.
 The gentleman who answered confirmed that there is only one outlet in the cabins and then added, “The ship IS 23 years old, ma’am.”

 The cabins are quite drab.
 Ours, M298 on the main level, was added to the ship to meet ADA requirements.
 It’s carved out of a crew area and the cabin is NOISY!
-All day, we heard the laundry (at least that’s our best guess).
-During the night, crew used the door next to our cabin and let it slam as they passed through.
+All day, we heard the laundry.
+Then, during the night, the crew used the door next to our cabin and let it slam.
 Noisy!
 The cabin also has bunks which we didn’t need.
 I expected to hit my head during the night — which kept me from sleeping well the first couple nights.